Ah Yat Seafood Restaurant – Half-Priced Dim Sum Delights

 Steamed Shanghai Dumpling with Crab Meat

-One of my favorite dishes was the crab meat xiao long bao (steamed Shanghai dumpling).
+One of my favourite dishes was the crab meat xiao long bao (steamed Shanghai dumpling).
 Surprisingly, it was the cheapest item on the menu!
 Can you tell how succulent the dumplings were?
 With each bite, delicious soup sweetened with the taste of crab meat oozes out!
 Yum!

 Deep-fried Beancurd Roll with Shrimp